team-dev-docs/devdocsprod-dev-docs/docs/interactive tutorials/Create Your First Codelab in Your Playgrounds Repo.md

 ![add code block](/img/create_your_first_codelab_in_your_playgrounds_repo/addcodeblock.png)

 Double click the codeblock and select the language.
-What you select decides what base folder is created that tutorial will be a sub folder of.
+What you select decides what base folder is created, for example if you select javascript it will be `javascript/your_tutorial_name`.

 ![add code block](/img/create_your_first_codelab_in_your_playgrounds_repo/selectlang.png)

-When the modal opens go to the playgrounds tab and fill out the tutorial name, and the name of the first code file which is usually just the name of the tutorial followed by extension, in this cas `js`.
+When the modal opens go to the playgrounds tab and fill out the tutorial name, and the name of the first code file which is usually just the name of the tutorial followed by the extension, in this case `js`.

 Hit Update Snippet.